Benefits of the Randox Lp(a) Assay

 Instrument Specific Applications (ISA’s) are available for a wide range of biochemistry analysers.
 Contact us to enquire about your specific analyser.

-The biggest challenge that exists surrounding Lp(a) measurement is the heterogeneity of the apo(a) isoforms, resulting in the underestimation or estimation of Lp(a) concentrations.
+The biggest challenge that exists surrounding Lp(a) measurement is the heterogeneity of the apo(a) isoforms, resulting in the underestimation or overestimation of Lp(a) concentrations.
 In immunoassays, the variable numbers of repeated KIV-2 units in Lp(a) act as multiple epitopes.
 This is where standardisation across calibrators is vital.
 Unless the calibrants do have the same range of isoforms as test samples, those with higher numbers of the KIV-2 repeat, will represent with an overestimation in Lp(a) concentrations and those with smaller numbers of the KIV-2 repeat, will represent with an underestimation.
 The smaller isoforms are strongly associated with higher Lp(a) concentrations.
 Lack of standardisation of the calibrant would result in an underestimation of Lp(a) associated CVD risk.
 It is important to note that an Lp(a) immunoassay employing isoform insensitive antibodies does not exist 1.

 The gold standard Lp(a) method is the Northwest Lipid Metabolism and Diabetes Research Laboratory (NLMDRKL) method which employs an isoform insensitive antibody and is meticulously calibrated with well characterised material; however, this test is not commercially available 1.